chrisglass/elm-arma3-artillery/README.md

 be very, very happy to hear what I could improve and why!
 A few of my discoveries have surprised me a little, in particular:

-- It seems to be harder than it should to update nested model types.e
+- It seems to be harder than it should to update nested model types.
 - I can't seem to find a way to iterate over fields of a type elegantly.
 In other words: I can't seem to write a function that takes a type and the name of a field, then do anything useful with the value of that field.